preternatural-explore/voice-recorder/README.md

-# VoicePilot: An AI-Powered Voice Recorder
+# Voice Recorder: Transcribe your voice recordings with Whisper.

-Tailored for active professionals and students, VoicePilot demonstrates how to transform the way customers capture and organize audio.
+Tailored for active professionals and students, VoiceRecorder demonstrates how to transform the way customers capture and organize audio.
 Traditional voice recorders often leave customers with endless ambiguously named files like “New Recording,” differentiated only by their recording dates.
 This makes retrieving specific recordings cumbersome, especially when managing multiple files from lectures, meetings, or other important sessions.

 VoicePilot demonstrates how to enhance the recording experience by not only capturing audio but also offering intelligent transcription and analysis.
 Upon creating a recording, VoicePilot utilizes OpenAI’s Whisper API to deliver precise transcriptions, complete with timestamped segments for easy navigation.
 Moreover, it automatically generates a descriptive name, a concise summary, and highlights the key points for each recording, streamlining the customer’s review process and making information retrieval straightforward.

-VoicePilot exemplifies how integrating AI with Voice can streamline the management of multiple recordings from lectures or meetings, making it easier to access and retrieve specific segments.
+VoicePilot exemplifies how integrating Whisper and LLMs with Voice can streamline the management of multiple recordings from lectures or meetings, making it easier to access and retrieve specific segments.
 Technically, the project helps understand how to work with OpenAI’s Whisper API and the post-processing of transcription data in real-world applications using function calling.

 ## Table of Contents
 - [Installation](#installation)